Configure Kubernetes Cluster Connection Details

 Depending on how you want your Kubernetes credentials to be managed, do one of the following:

-Connect using Lazsa Orchestrator Agent
+Connect using Calibo Accelerate Orchestrator Agent

-Select Secret Manager
+Select Secret Manager (If not using Orchestrator Agent)

-- Select AWS Secrets Manager.
+Select AWS Secrets Manager.
 In the Secrets Management Tool dropdown list, the AWS Secrets Manager configurations that you save and activate in the Secret Management section on the Cloud Platform, Tools & Technologies screen are listed for selection.
-Select the configuration of your choice.
-Provide the secret name and the token key where you have stored the token.

-- Select Azure Key Vault.
+Select Azure Key Vault.
 In the Vault Configuration dropdown list, the Azure Key Vault configurations that you save and activate in the Secret Management section on the Cloud Platform, Tools & Technologies screen are listed for selection.
-Select the configuration of your choice.
-Provide the vault name and the name of the secret where you have stored the token.

 Depending on where you want to store the Kubeconfig file, do one of the following:

-Connect using Lazsa Orchestrator Agent
+Connect using Calibo Accelerate Orchestrator Agent

 Note: